-- a) where the Placement Year or Year Abroad has been failed with a year mark of 20 or above, the student will be offered the chance to transfer to the Final Year of an appropriate three-year course if this is possible. - b) where the Placement Year or Year Abroad has been failed with a year mark of 20 or above and the opportunity to undertake reassessment is available the student must undertake the necessary reassessment and the module aggregate mark will be capped at 40.
-If the student fails the reassessment no further reassessment opportunity will be offered. - c) where the year mark is below 20, with no substantiated extenuating circumstances, they must withdraw from the University. - d) If 120 credits at level 4 or above have been passed, the student will be considered for the award of a Certificate of Higher Education.
+- a) where the Placement Year or Year Abroad has been failed the student will be offered the chance to transfer to the Final Year of an appropriate three-year course if this is possible. - b) where the Placement Year or Year Abroad has been failed with a Year mark of 20 or above and the opportunity to undertake reassessment is available the student must undertake the necessary reassessment and the module aggregate mark will be capped at 40.
+If the student fails the reassessment no further reassessment opportunity will be offered.

-e) if 240 credits (including a minimum of 120 at level 5) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education.
+- c) If 120 credits at level 4 or above have been passed, the student will be considered for the award of a Certificate of Higher Education. - d) if 240 credits (including a minimum of 120 at level 5) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education.

-4.2 ELIGIBILITY FOR AN AWARD (Final Year of Four-Year Degree)
+4.6 ELIGIBILITY FOR AN AWARD (Final Year of Four-Year Degree)

-4.2.1 For the award of a Four-Year Honours degree, 480 credits must be attempted over the duration of the course, of which 450 credits must be passed.
+4.6.1 For the award of a Four-Year Honours degree, 480 credits must be attempted over the duration of the course, of which 450 credits must be passed.
 However, Boards of Examiners will offer one voluntary reassessment attempt in all failed final year modules no later than the start of the next academic year, provided the student has not already had three attempts at the assessment for the module.
 The module aggregate mark will be capped at 40.

-4.2.2 To be eligible for an Honours degree, students must 4:
+4.6.2 To be eligible for an Honours degree, students must 4:

-- a) attempt 120 credits in the final year and pass at least 90 credits at level 6: - where a maximum of 30 credits have been failed across Year One, Year Two and Year Three, 120 credits must be passed in the final year. - where 15 credits have been failed across Year One, Year Two and Year Three, a minimum of 105 credits must be passed in Year Four (Final year) - where 120 credits have been passed at both Year One, Year Two and Year Three, a minimum of 90 credits at level 6 must be passed in the final year.
+a) attempt 120 credits in the final Year and pass at least 90 credits at level 6:

+- where a maximum of 30 credits have been failed across Year One, Year Two and Year Three, 120 credits must be passed in the final year.

+- where 15 credits have been failed across Year One, Year Two and Year Three, a minimum of 105 credits must be passed in Year Four (Final year)

+- where 120 credits have been passed at both Year One, Year Two and Year Three, a minimum of 90 credits at level 6 must be passed in the final year.